Skip to content

 You want cohesive photos, not matchy-matchy uniforms.
 Here are ways to let color feel intentional and modern.

-- Use accessories—sashes, pocket squares, hair pieces—to sprinkle your accent color throughout.
+• Use accessories like sashes, pocket squares, and hair pieces to sprinkle your accent color throughout.

 For example, if your palette is navy, blush, and gold, let bridesmaids pick their navy dress style while adding blush bouquets and gold jewelry for continuity.